robustness-gym/summvis/README.md

 --processed_dataset_path data/try:cnn_dailymail_1000.validation \
 --try_it
 ```
-This will take between 5 seconds and several minutes depending on whether you've previously loaded CNN/DailyMail from
+This will take either a few seconds or a few minutes depending on whether you've previously loaded CNN/DailyMail from
 the Datasets library.

 ### 3. Run SummVis